Advice From The CIA: How To Sabotage Your Workplace

 Some of the instructions are out-dated.
 But most sound surprisingly familiar.
 The last section, about sabotaging day-to-day business operations is spot on – and timeless.

-Let’s list our top 5 of these timeless suggestions.
+Timeless Suggestions that still hold valid if you want to avoid poor management in the workplace.
 Check for yourself if colleagues or bosses are draining productivity in your workplace:

 - "Talk as frequently as possible and at great length".
 Check.